“Jeff, we have $500,000 and have no idea how to invest it”.

 Here are some that I really like:

 - Set up a generous emergency fund.
 I’m talking about up to 24 months of living expenses here, so that no matter what happens you’ll be covered in the short-run.
-You can earn some decent rates of return with either high-yield money market funds or certificates of deposit with online banks such as Capital One, Synchrony, or Discover Bank. you
+You can earn some decent rates of return with either high-yield money market funds or certificates of deposit with online banks such as Capital One, Synchrony, or CIT Bank.

 - Peer-to-Peer (P2) Lending.
 These are online lending platforms where you act as a direct lender to individual borrowers.
 As a direct lender, you earn interest rates on your money that far exceed anything you can get with a bank investment.
 This is an investment activity that I myself have been involved in since 2008.
 I’ve been averaging something on the order of 9% per year.
 Not only is that much better than what you can get at a bank, but it competes with long-term rates of return on stocks.
 Only P2P investments are a lot less volatile than stocks.